SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 **Error code:** `RoleScopeBeingRemovedContainsAssignments`
 - **Error Description:** `Role assignments found under scope '/subscriptions/<<value>>/resourcegroups/<<value>>' which is being removed.
 Removing this scope from the role will orphan these assignments.
 Delete these assignments before removing the scope`
 - **Deployment phase:** Deployment
-- **Details:** It is likely that the name of the Custom Role that you have currently chosen for the parameter **"Name for a new Custom Role"** is already in use.
+- **Details:** It is likely that the name of the Custom Role provided for the parameter **"Name for a new Custom Role"** is already in use.
-- **Solution:** Please select a new unique value for this parameter and try again.
+- **Solution:** Select a new and unique value for this parameter and try again.

 **Error code:** `InvalidPrincipalId`
 - **Error Description:** `A valid principal ID must be provided for role assignment`
 - **Deployment phase:** Deployment
 - **Details:** It is likely that the Principal Id provided for the parameter **"Principal ID of the Azure AD App"** is incorrect.
-- **Solution:** Please refer to the [Prerequisites section](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#prerequisites) above to determine the correct value for this parameter.
+- **Solution:** Refer to the [Prerequisites section](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#prerequisites) above to determine the correct value for this parameter.

 ## Notes